UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 concatenation is given by function composition.

-In addition to these strictness laws, we can make the type satisfy the strict law `invʸ reflʸ ≐ reflʸ`.
+In addition to these strictness laws, we can make the type satisfy the strict law `inv reflʸ ≐ reflʸ`.
 Moreover, while the induction principle of the Yoneda identity types does not in general satisfy the computation rule strictly, we can define its recursion principle such that does.